 2. Open Project > Distributor Certificate.

-3. After you connect Gear Watch to your PC, the Connected Device ID appears, as shown in the following illustration.
+3. After you connect Gear Watch to your PC, the Connected Device ID appears, as shown below.
 Sign in with your Samsung developer account.

 4. Your Distributor certificate is generated on successful sign-in.